huggla/secure_and_minimal/README.md

 # alpine
-Based on official Alpine image.
+Based on the official Alpine Docker image, with improved security.